-The TCP/IP port number configured for the port on the remote device or terminal server.
+Adds a terminal with the specified TCP/IP port number for the port on the remote device or terminal server.
 We recommend that you use the range 10000+.

-Adds a terminal in TruePort Full Mode (not Lite Mode) for full device control.
+Configures the terminal in TruePort Full Mode (not Lite Mode) for full device control.
 This is the default.